loculus-project/loculus/docs/src/content/docs/guides/getting-started.md

 ## Kubernetes Cluster with Traefik

 To deploy Loculus, you'll currently need a Kubernetes cluster with Traefik installed.
-Kubernetes is an open-source container orchestration system that automates the deployment, scaling, and management of containerized applications.
-Traefik is a modern reverse proxy and load balancer that integrates seamlessly with Kubernetes.
+Kubernetes is an open-source container orchestration system, and Traefik is a HTTP reverse proxy and load balancer that is used to route traffic to the Loculus application.

 ### Production Environment

-For a production environment, we recommend using [k3s](https://k3s.io/).
+For a production environment, if you are deploying on a bare server you can use [k3s](https://k3s.io/).
 K3s is a lightweight, certified Kubernetes distribution designed for production workloads.
+You could also use a managed Kubernetes environment at a cloud provider like Digital Ocean, Vultr, AWS, etc.

 ### Local Development

-If you're working on local development or testing, [k3d](https://k3d.io/) is a great choice.
-K3d allows you to run Kubernetes clusters using Docker containers.
-It provides a convenient way to create and manage local Kubernetes clusters for development purposes.
+If you're working on local development or testing, you can use [k3d](https://k3d.io/) to instantly create a disposable k3s like cluster using Docker.

 ## Helm